brothman01/Suitcase/readme.md

 ## Usage Overview
 Create a directions txt file in the same directory as the main file with one instruction per line (either shell commands to execute starting with a "$", or manual commands that cannot be executed by the shell ie: take a cell phone picture of X).
 If the instruction is too complex for an instruction line and cannot be broken into nultiple lines (for instance, download a program and run the installer and enter the registration key) you may start a line with "manual:", which will print out the entered line as a written prompt that you can do and Suitcase will not move to the next command until you press 'Enter'.

+Note: As with all code, you can comment out a line during a run.
+Commenting in the instructions file can be done by starting a line with '##'.

 ## How To Use
 First you need to pack your old computer into the suitcase.
 Clone the Suitcase repository from Github, then create the packing instructions text file in the same directory as the python file.
 You can then run the program with the following command to pack your old computer: